Margaret Crosby

-Margaret Crosby (1902 - 1972) was an American archaeologist and historian.
+Margaret Crosby (1901–1972) was an American archaeologist and historian.
 Crosby graduated from Bryn Mawr College in 1922, and subsequently became involved in archaeology and ancient history, especially epigraphy and metrology, earning her PhD at Yale University.
 During World War II, Crosby joined the Office of Strategic Services (OSS) and worked as a cryptographer for the OSS' Greek Desk, deciphering reports and materials for the Allied Forces.

 Early life and education

-Margaret Crosby was born in Minnesota in 1902.
+Margaret Crosby was born in Minnesota on August 14, 1901.
 Margaret's father John Crosby was a friend of US Secretary of State Henry L. Stimson.

 Archaeological career

 Dura-Europos

 After graduating Bryn Mawr, Crosby studied in Europe for two years before beginning graduate work at Yale University.
 Crosby joined the Yale dig at Dura-Europos, and was the first female archaeologist to work at the site.
 Unlike the male archaeologists at Dura-Europos, Crosby did not receive a salary and had to pay her own travel expenses.